zhouyl/flowblade/docs/components/feedback/banner.md

 | `id` | `string` | `'banner'` | Unique identifier for the banner (required for dismissible) |
 | `position` | `string` | `'top'` | Position of the banner: `top` or `bottom` |
 | `dismissible` | `bool` | `true` | Whether the banner can be dismissed |

+### Style Props

+Banner supports all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## Variants